KaOSx/kaosx.github.io/_news/2017/kaos09.md

             caption="Nomad Firewall"
             url="/img/2017/nomad.png" %}

 It has been a few years, but finally there is an up to date (Qt5/kf5 based) firewall application available again. **Nomad-firewall** is available on this ISO.
-A second scan application is added. **Kooka**, just ported to kf5.
+A second scan application is added, **Kooka** (just ported to kf5).
 This application has quite a few more options than skanlite, so it is nice to be able to add a second (Qt/kf5 based) option for scanning.
 Krita 3.2 has the new option to use the **G’MIC plugin**.
 For that gmic-qt is added to the repositories.
 With this, the options to add effects to any artwork/image are sheer endless.

 A change in how printer packages are packaged makes it that now most printers are automatically recognized and setup, no need any longer to run any print wizard.
 This counts for both Live mode and installed system.